railsinstaller/railsinstaller-windows/README.md

     cd railsinstaller-windows
     ```

-1. Update from origin master (or 3.0.0) branch and checkout a new topic branch for your feature/bugfix.
+1. Update from origin master branch and checkout a new topic branch for your feature/bugfix.

     ```bash
     git checkout master